 Property Tax Deduction Limitations

-While the IRS doesn't specifically limit your property tax deductions, the agency has three ways in which it can limit your itemized deductions.
+While the IRS doesn't specifically limit your property tax deductions, the agency has two ways in which it can limit your itemized deductions.
 First, if you claim the standard deduction and don't itemize at all, you won't be able to specifically deduct your property taxes.
-Second, if your adjusted income exceeds $300,000 if you're married or $250,000 if you're single, the IRS starts reducing the value of your itemized deductions, as of publication.
-Third, if you're subject to the alternative minimum tax, which is a special tax that trades most of your deductions and exemptions for a special tax rate and single large exemption, you won't be able to write off any property taxes.
+Second, if you're subject to the alternative minimum tax (AMT), which is a special tax that trades most of your deductions and exemptions for a special tax rate and single large exemption, you won't be able to write off any property taxes.
 You're likely safe for now regarding the AMT because the recently-passed Tax Cut & Jobs Act has raised the income threshold so that only about 5 percent of tax filers need to deal with the AMT.
 The act, however, reverts back to the pre-existing law in 2025, so this may become an issue for you at that time.

 When you own your land for investment purposes, as opposed to for personal use, you don't write off property taxes as a personal exemption.
 You get to subtract all of your expenses, including property taxes, from your income to find your investment profit or loss.
-If you have income from your land, like if you rent it out to a farmer, your property taxes reduce your taxable profit.
-Land where you don't have any income, though, will have a loss that you can use to offset other income that you earn from rental houses.
-If your land is your only investment and you have a loss because of your property taxes, check with your CPA because you might still be able to deduct it.
+If you have income from your land because you rent it out to a farmer, your property taxes reduce your taxable profit.
+Land where you don't have any income, though, will have a loss that you can use to offset other income, such as income you earn from other assets such as rental houses.
+If your land is your only investment and you have a loss because of your property taxes, check with your CPA because you might still be able to deduct it within certain limits.